It just isn't summer for me until I dig out my wooden, 6 quart berry baskets and go pickin' !

 First...wash and hull the stems off of your berries...I used to get into trouble for "wasting fruit" when I would hack off half of the strawberry when hulling for my Mom...you can twist the stem off or use a knife to skim them off...just don't get into trouble...it ain't pretty!

-If you like smooth jam, pulse your fruit in a blender or food processor just until it reaches the consistancy that you like...or if it's "lumpy" jam you crave, mash the berries with a potato masher, until you have two and a half cups of prepared fruit...pour into a large bowl.
+If you like smooth jam, pulse your fruit in a blender or food processor just until it reaches the consistency that you like...or if it's "lumpy" jam you crave, mash the berries with a potato masher, until you have 2 & 1/2 cups of prepared fruit...pour into a large bowl.

 Next, grab a box of pectin (this one is the pectin crystals but you can also use liquid pectin)...

-In a small saucepan, add three quarters of a cup of cold water...
+In a small saucepan, add 3/4 of a cup of cold water...

 Stir to combine and bring to a boil over medium heat...boil for one minute, stirring constantly to prevent scorching.